James Hepburn, 4th Earl of Bothwell: Abduction of and marriage to Queen Mary

 The next Wednesday, Queen Mary rode to the Estates of Parliament, with Lord Bothwell carrying the Sceptre, where the proceedings of Bothwell's trial were officially declared to be just according to the law of the land.
 On Saturday 19 April 1567, eight bishops, nine earls, and seven Lords of Parliament put their signatures to what became known as the Ainslie Tavern Bond, a manifesto declaring that Mary should marry a native-born subject, and handed it to Bothwell.
+Bothwell started divorce proceedings citing his adultery with Jane Gordon's servant Bessie Crawford as a cause.

 On 24 April, while Mary was on the road from Linlithgow Palace to Edinburgh, Bothwell suddenly appeared with 800 men.
-He assured her that danger awaited her in Edinburgh, and told her that he proposed to take her to his castle at Dunbar, out of harm's way.
+He assured her that danger awaited her in Edinburgh, and told her that he proposed to take her to Dunbar Castle, out of harm's way.
 She agreed to accompany him and arrived at Dunbar at midnight.
 There, Mary was taken prisoner by Bothwell and allegedly raped by him to secure marriage to her and the crown (though whether she was his accomplice or his unwilling victim remains a controversial issue).
 On 12 May the Queen created him Duke of Orkney and Marquess of Fife at Holyrood.

 On 15 May they were married in the Great Hall at Holyrood, according to Protestant rites officiated by Adam Bothwell, Bishop of Orkney and John Craig.
+Some accounts say there was a second Catholic ceremony in the palace chapel.
+One source for this is known as "Regent Moray's journal", which says they were married "efter baith the sortis of the kirkis, reformit and unreformit".
 Mary was married in mourning clothes, described as "dule weed".
 According to William Drury, an English commander at Berwick, there were only a few witnesses who heard a sermon the palace's chamber of presence.
 The French ambassador, Philibert du Croc did not attend the Duke's creation or the wedding.
 On the day of the wedding, Mary ordered a gown of black figured velvet embroidered with silver and gold.
 Mary gave her new husband a fur lined night-gown.
 There were few festivities until two weeks after the wedding, when there was a triumph and tilt and Bothwell "ran at the ring" at Leith.

+The repercussions of the marriage were not long in coming: in Rome, Pope Pius V showed strong displeasure at the marriage between Mary and a Protestant and threatened to excommunicate the Queen.
+Michele Bonelli, Cardinal Allesandrino and Pope's great-nephew, reported that the Pius was reluctant to communicate with Mary until her behaviour and religious life improved.
+Eventually, tensions eased, and the Pope abandoned his threat of excommunication against Mary.
+In 1568-69, she requested to Pope an annulment of her marriage to Bothwell in order to try to marry the Catholic Thomas Howard, 4th Duke of Norfolk.